-Shawnee, Kansas: All-Electric Model House TourA house of the future circa 1954, which means that it doesn't have as much future as we would like.
+Shawnee, Kansas: All-Electric Model House TourA house of the future circa 1954, which means that it doesn't have as much "future" as you might like.
 But it does have hidden televisions, electric curtain openers, and "moon glow" lighting.

 Johnson County Museum